From 1967 to 1979, Puerto Rican riots broke out in New England cities from Waterbury, Conn., to Worcester, Mass.

 The First Puerto Rican Riot

 On Aug.
-19, 1967, New Haven was stunned when hundreds of Puerto Rican and African-American youths rioted.
-The violence continued for several days until the National Guard was called in to restore order.
+19, 1967, hundreds of Puerto Rican and African-American youths stunned New Haven by rioting.
+The violence then continued for several days until the governor called up the National Guard to restore order.

-Many Puerto Ricans, who are all American citizens, moved to the Northeast during the war seeking work in defense plants and harvesting fruits, vegetables and tobacco.
+Many Puerto Ricans, all American citizens, moved to the Northeast during the war .
+They looked for work in defense plants and harvesting fruits, vegetables and tobacco.
 Many Puerto Ricans came to Connecticut after arriving in New York City.

 The Puerto Rican population continued to grow in the Northeast during the 1950s and 1960s.
 Today, Connecticut has the densest population of Puerto Ricans in the country.
 Half of the Puerto Ricans in New England live along the Interstate-91 corridor, from New Haven to Holyoke in Massachusetts.
-The highest percentage of Puerto Ricans in the country are found in Holyoke.
+In fact, Holyoke has the highest percentage of Puerto Ricans in the country.

-Most were poor when they arrived and had to live in substandard housing.
-When war work dried up, many found themselves unemployed and living in neighborhoods that decayed when middle-class whites moved to the suburbs.
+Most had little money when they arrived and had to live in substandard housing.
+When war work dried up, many found themselves unemployed.
+They also lived in neighborhoods that decayed when middle-class whites moved to the suburbs.

-In New Haven that summer day in 1967, simmering resentment boiled over when Edward Thomas, a white snack bar owner, shot Julio Diaz after he threatened him with a knife.
+In New Haven that summer day in 1967, simmering resentment boiled over when Edward Thomas, a white snack bar owner, shot Julio Diaz.
+Diaz had threatened him with a knife.

-Word spread quickly, and rioters broke windows, looted stores, started fires and fought with police.
-In the end there were nearly 400 arrests.
+Word then spread quickly, and rioters broke windows, looted stores, started fires and fought with police.
+In the end, police arrested nearly 400 people.

 More Puerto Rican Riots

 Two years later, on July 30, 1969, a Puerto Rican riot erupted in Waterbury.
-There was little news coverage.
+The news media gave it little coverage.

 On Sept.
 1, 1969, two nights of Puerto Rican riots started in Hartford’s North End and spread downtown.
 Buildings were looted and set on fire.
 Firefighters required police protection as rioters threw rocks and bottles at them.
 The disturbance was attributed to poor housing, high rents and an article in the Hartford Times quoting an anonymous firefighter calling Puerto Ricans ‘Pigs.’